Computationally efficient inference for latent position network models: Noisy MCMC

 where each edge contribution is essentially replaced by its noisy counterpart.
 Here, by counting each edge contribution twice and then correcting with the square root, one has the possibility to use the noisy approximation in a symmetric way, with respect to any pair of nodes $i$ and $j$.
 We point out that a number of alternative estimators are available for the likelihood value using the grid approximation: the estimator proposed in \eqref{eq:noisy_likelihood_1} is one that generally works well in practice and that makes our theoretical developments easier to follow.

 With \texttt{NoisyLPM}, we refer to a MwG sampler that relies on the approximate edge probabilities rather than the true ones, or, equivalently, that uses the noisy likelihood $\tilde{\mathcal{L}}_{\mathcal{Y}}$ instead of the true likelihood ${\mathcal{L}}_{\mathcal{Y}}$.
-In \texttt{NoisyLPM} the likelihood ratios introduced in \eqref{eq:likelihood_ratios_z} and \eqref{eq:likelihood_ratios_psi} can be approximated as follows:
+In \texttt{NoisyLPM} the full-conditionals introduced in \eqref{eq:fullconditional_z} and \eqref{eq:fullconditional_psi} can be approximated as follows:

-It is apparent that the computational cost of one evaluation of the approximate likelihood ratios is much smaller than that of the true counterpart.
-In fact, the complexity of a noisy MwG update becomes $\mathcal{O}\left( 1 \right)$ and $\mathcal{O}\left( N \right)$ for latent positions and global parameters, respectively.
+It is apparent that the computational cost of one evaluation of the approximate full-conditionals is much smaller than that of the true counterpart.
+In fact, for a given grid, the complexity of a noisy MwG update becomes $\mathcal{O}\left( 1 \right)$ and $\mathcal{O}\left( N \right)$ for latent positions and global parameters, respectively.
 Overall, this makes the computational complexity of the \texttt{NoisyLPM} procedure of an order smaller than $\mathcal{O}\left( N^2 \right)$.